OpenDDS/OpenDDS/docs/devguide/introduction.rst

 ..
     Sect<1.2.2>

-Data types, interfaces, and constants in the **DDS** IDL module (C++ namespace, Java package) correspond directly to the DDS specification with very few exceptions:
+Data types, interfaces, and constants in the ``DDS`` IDL module (C++ namespace, Java package) correspond directly to the DDS specification with very few exceptions:

 * ``DDS::SampleInfo`` contains an extra field starting with ``opendds_reserved``.

 * Type-specific DataReaders (including those for Built-in Topics) have additional operations ``read_instance_w_condition()`` and ``take_instance_w_condition()``.

-Additional extended behavior is provided by various classes and interfaces in the OpenDDS module/namespace/package.
+Additional extended behavior is provided by various classes and interfaces in the ``OpenDDS`` module/namespace/package.
-Those include features like Recorder and Replayer (:ref:`alternate_interfaces_to_data--alternate-interfaces-to-data`) and also:
+Those include features like Recorder and Replayer (:ref:`altdata`) and also:

 * ``OpenDDS::DCPS::TypeSupport`` adds the ``unregister_type()`` operation not found in the DDS spec.